hatwib/NodejsProject/README.md

 # Projects and StartUps

 ## Wi-Fi 2FA:
-..Developed a mobile weighting module for building RSS maps by crowdsourcing data from smartphones.
+⋅⋅Developed a mobile weighting module for building RSS maps by crowdsourcing data from smartphones.
-..Invited to present our findings at the 2020 International Conference on Computing, Networking and Communications (ICNC), February 17-20, 2020 in Big Island, HI, USA.
+⋅⋅Invited to present our findings at the 2020 International Conference on Computing, Networking and Communications (ICNC), February 17-20, 2020 in Big Island, HI, USA.
 [Conference](https://edas.info/web/icnc20/program.html).

 ## MHub
 Designed pattern recognition algorithms for a material database in J2EE.